-Requiem for a Lost Girl: A Chamber Musical about Homelessness
+Requiem for a Lost Girl

 "fragile, delicate work...raw and unvarnished...powerful"

-- Michael Glitz Huffington Post
+- Michael Glitz, Huffington Post

 NEW YORK Premiere

-- Requiem For A Lost Girl had its New York Premiere July 16 & 17 at The Theater at St Clements as a part of the 2012 New York Musical Theatre Festival
+Requiem For A Lost Girl had its New York Premiere at The Theater at St Clements as a part of the New York Musical Theatre Festival

-A team from the Canadian World Premiere; creators Onalea and Marcel, Director Doug McKeag, violinist John Lowry, soloist Elizabeth Stepkowski Tarhan, and creators and chorus members John Harris and Max Ciesieslki worked along with a team from New York City.
+A team from the Canadian World Premiere; creators Onalea and Marcel, Director Doug McKeag, violinist John Lowry, soloist Elizabeth Stepkowski Tarhan, and creators and calgary Drop In Centre chorus members John Harris and Max Ciesieslki worked along with a team from New York City.
 Talented participants Montana, Anderson, Momo, Jose, Lori and Daniel Vega (along with tech support from Manny) from the Youth Shelter Covanent house and Rivky Grossman who I met though Fountain House created original writing and songs to contribute to the piece.

-REQUIEM AUTHORS NOTES from the NYC PRODUCTION
+REQUIEM AUTHORS NOTES

-We have a special chorus of people on our stage who know first hand the experience of homelessness, mental illness and addiction – the raw truth of their writings are the very heart of this piece.
+This terrible tragedy has never left me.
+And in particular the stigma that surrounded her murder has never left me.
+This personal experience is my way into learning about these national crisises we find ourselves inside of.
+We have a special chorus of people on our stage who know first hand the experience of homelessness –every person has been touched in some way by a missing or murdered person in their life - the raw truth of their writings are the very heart of this piece.

 “Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has.”
 Margaret Mead